 Organisational Unit: UNU World Institute for Development Economics Research (UNU-WIDER)

-The successful candidate will be employed under a local contract and will not hold international civil servant status nor be a “staff member” as defined in the United Nations Staff Rules and Regulations.
-No relocation allowance applies.
+This is a locally-recruited post; no relocation allowance applies.
+The post is limited to persons residing in South Africa, including persons holding a valid residence/work permit.
+The successful candidate will be employed under a local contract and will not hold international civil service status nor be a “staff member” as defined in the UN Staff Rules and Regulations.

 UNU has its own medical insurance for employees contracted under a Personnel Service Agreement (PSA).

-This is a full-time employment on a one (1) year Personnel Service Agreement (PSA) contract with UNU-WIDER with the possibility for renewal subject to requirements and satisfactory work performance, with the combined duration of appointments not exceeding six (6) years.
+This is full-time employment on a one (1) year Personnel Service Agreement (PSA) contract with UNU-WIDER, with the possibility for renewal subject to requirements and satisfactory work performance, with the combined duration of appointments not exceeding six (6) years.

 Interested applicants should submit their applications online using this form and must upload the following: